Can you build as much upper body strength and muscle with push ups vs bench press?

 The hands are on stacks of what look like 1” wood boards.
 As strength increases one can remove one level of boards and by this route gradually increase the difficulty of the push up.

 We can use the same process with the legs extended and weight on balls of feet.
+Further, we can use bands to safely add load to push ups.
 Thus there really is no difference in scalability of push ups vs bench press.

 The 2017 Kikuchi study of push ups vs bench press compared training with difficulty scaled push ups (on feet or knees) to training with the bench press with 40% 1RM; strength and hypertrophy outcomes were comparable for the push ups vs bench press.